top of page

 my practice is the creation of playgrounds for questioning and liberation of the self; a journey of

-self-rediscovery that dabbles with scale, memory-based reality, identity and image; an alternative
+self-rediscovery that dabbles with scale, memory-based reality, identity and image; an alternative to the overly complicated now.

 2020 ARTSTHREAD x iD Global Design Graduate Show 2020 (shortlisted)